 Quantitative attribute accuracy

 The method used for evaluating the accuracy of the quantitative attribute values with respect to reality is determined by the type of data and its method of acquisition, and may be calculated in accordance with clause 5.3 or may rely on the metadata information.

+The presence of inconsistencies or discrepancies in information provided by different states does not indicate the existence of a dispute among the relevant states.

 Dataset Validation checks

-A comprehensive set of dataset validation checks will be included as Annex C to this Product Specification.
-These form a minimum set of data validation tests and do not provide assurance that features meet an intended level of logical, legal or topological consistency.
-Validation against sources, real world conditions and legal structures (including UNCLOS itself) are the responsibility of the issuing data producer.
+A comprehensive set of dataset validation checks are included as Annex C to this Product Specification.
+These form a minimum set of data validation tests and do not provide assurance that features meet an intended level of logical or topological consistency..
 This section of the Product Specification contains guidance to ensure a minimum level of consistency is achieved across all S-121 datasets.

 Data Capture and Classification

-Maritime Limits and Boundaries data is primarily acquired form multiple external and internal sources.
+Maritime Limits and Boundaries data is primarily acquired from multiple external and internal sources.
 Critical points may be defined in treaties and other agreements.
-The S-121 source feature is designed to support references to legal sources.
+The S-121 source feature is designed to support references to official sources.

-The S-121 Data Classification and Encoding Guide (DCEG) describes how data defining maritime limits and boundaries should be captured using the types defined in the S-121 Feature Catalogue.
+The S-121 Data Classification and Encoding Guide (DCEG) describes how data defining Maritime Limits and Boundaries should be captured using the features defined in the S-121 Feature Catalogue.
 This Guide is located at Annex A.

 Maintenance

-Maintenance and Update Frequency

-Maintenance of S-121 compliant datasets is done by the dataset producer issuing the dataset based on input received from either internal or external data sources.
-The frequency of maintenance updates of the dataset is driven by the availability of new or better data.

-Updates to datasets are performed via replacement, rather than incremental update.

-Versioning capacities are established for all features within the model, both information and feature types.

-Data Source

-Data sources are multiple and diverse.
-Each nation that implements S-121 will be responsible for its own data sources, which can be described and put in relation with the associated features using the source information types.

-Production Process

-One important production aspect of the S-121 Product Specification is that it shall serve through an exchange format only datasets that are in compliance with S-100 with properly defined metadata.
+There is no mechanism for maintenance defined in this product specification.

 Portrayal

 No specific portrayal implementation is included within this Product Specification.
-Future editions of this Product Specification may include portrayal based on S-100 standards or may use portrayal based on web services as appropriate.
-Use of features derived from S-121 datasets within other Product Specifications will be subject to portrayal specified within those domains.

-Data deposited with the UN Secretary General to address the deposit obligations in compliance with UNCLOS are textual, formatted to resemble legal documents that can be read without the need for special tools or software; and contain no graphical portrayal over and above that specified within this Product Specification.

 Data Product Format (encoding)